LaFortunaHR36/lafortunahr36/jobs/quadrant-auto-pilot.md

 Maybe the bolt broke while sailing but it was stuck in a position where i could not see it.
 The fact of the matter is that when I returned to the boat 3 weeks later, I saw bolt at the front of the rudder post.
 And the nut was still sitting in its position.

+**Why did it break?**
+- I noticed a shiny inner surface where the bolt goes thru which could mean that the bolt was loose and grinding the surface... maybe
-**Conclusion**: Have 3 spare bolts with its nuts because they will break.
-One of the two bolts is longer than the remaining one and the one that broke.
-Which means, someone must have replaced it.
+- It was too old.
+One of the three bolts is longer than the other.
+Definitely someone changed it.
 La Fortuna is from 1995, so it has over 28 years old.

+**Conclusion**:
+- Have 3 spare bolts with its nuts because they will break.

 **More about spares in the steering system**:
 - Have a spare wire (purchased from HR Parts)